 Hey Lexi!
 Here,

 So, in the last post we discussed ways to help you Find Your New Normal.
+If you missed that post, check it out here.
 This week I want to talk about how to get back to having some normalcy in your relationship with your Partner.

 What’s Our New Relationship Normal?